Zoom Phone Review: The Best Value VoIP in 2026?

 Global Select $20

-Call management and voice coaching tools
+How do Zoom Phone’s call management and voice coaching tools perform?

 Zoom Phone stands out for its comprehensive and intuitive call management features, which scored among the very best in our VoIP testing, across all four of our different business size criteria.